mindyng/mindyng.github.io/_posts/2021-01-03-new-year-new-goals.md

 1. Conquer tech assessment stage!
 1. Reach goals through with G R I T

-Checking this daily to calibrate as well as reviewing this in **362** days to see how I have progressed ::D:
+Checking this daily to calibrate as well as reviewing this in **362** days to see how I have progressed :grin: